ONElua/AdrenalineBubbleManager/README.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx

 2. After taking care of step 1, then you can start using Adrenaline Bubbles Manager to create bubbles for your PSP/PSX content.

+### Changelog 5.23 ###
+- Now Manual folder is detected at resources injection option.<br>
+- Download Manual option added to online resources injection.<br>
+- Vitabubbles repo updated with lots of new resources.<br>

 ### Changelog 5.22 ###
 - Fixed template.xml and framesXX.png when injecting images.<br>